 Maybe you’re building a bricks and mortar practice, or expanding your practice online.

-As an alchemist, your business would continue to grow and thrive – so much so, you could invite other people along to prosper with you.
+And as an alchemist, your business would continue to grow and thrive – so much so, you could invite other people along to prosper with you.

 What are the alchemist’s principles?